U.S. Energy Information Administration logo

 Click to enlarge

-About one-half of total U.S. utility-scale conventional hydroelectricity generation capacity is concentrated in Washington, California, and Oregon.1 Washington has the most conventional hydroelectric generating capacity of any state and is the site of the Grand Coulee Dam, which is the largest U.S. hydropower facility, and it has the highest electric generation capacity of all U.S. power plants.
-East of the Mississippi River, New York has the largest conventional hydroelectricity generation capacity followed by Alabama.
+About one-half of total U.S. utility-scale conventional hydroelectricity-generation capacity is concentrated in Washington, California, and Oregon.1 Washington has more conventional hydroelectricity-generation capacity than any other state and is the site of the Grand Coulee Dam, which is the largest U.S. hydropower facility and has the highest electricity-generation capacity of all U.S. power plants.
+East of the Mississippi River, New York has the highest conventional hydroelectricity-generation capacity, followed by Alabama.

-• The top five states and their percentage shares of U.S. total conventional hydroelectricity net summer generation capacity in 2022 were:
+• The top five states and their percentage shares of U.S. total conventional hydroelectricity net summer generation capacity in 2023 were:2

 • Washington27%